Baroka-wp/AwesomeBook/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- I would like to give Credit to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), as required by the [Creative Commons License](https://creativecommons.org/licenses/).
-- This project is part of Capstone week of module 1 in the Microverse study program.
-- Thanks to the Microverse team for the great curriculum.
-- Thanks to Code Reviewers for the insightful feedback.
 - A special thanks to My coding partners, morning session team, and standup team Partners for their contributions.

 ## 📝 License